xiaoyang-sde/knowledge-base/docs/javascript-tutorial/03-additional-articles/03-network-requests.md

 ### Not-so-useful progress event

-The event triggers when the data is sent, instead of receving by the server.
+The event triggers when the data is sent, instead of receiving by the server.
 Maybe it was buffered by a local network proxy, or maybe the remote server process just died and couldn’t process them.

 ### Algorithm